SellinexeCheats/Fortnite-External/README.md

 ## License
 Licensed under the MIT License.
-> a commit a day keeps your girlfriend from going away. 😢
+> a cheat a day keeps your girlfriend from going away. 😢